cf401/java-labs/inheritance/README.md

 //Test that your constructor is working reasonably.
 //Implement a reasonable toString method for Reviews.
 //Write a test to create an instance of Review and ensure that its toString is working properly.

+//write a shop and theature class, add a list of movies to theature.  allow for reviews to be about movies.
 ```

 ## Approach & Efficiency